About This Episode

 Fathi Nimer 6:51

-It’s understandable in a way, the genocide currently being carried out against Gaza is on such a monstrous scale with so many stories of cruelty, mass murder, and really the unfiltered imagery that’s coming out of it, like this is one of the most documented genocides out there when it comes to social media, and it’s impossible not for that to take precedence over what’s going on here in the West Bank.
+It’s understandable in a way.
+The genocide currently being carried out against Gaza is on such a monstrous scale, with so many stories of cruelty and mass murder, and the unfiltered imagery that’s coming out of it — this is one of the most documented genocides when it comes to social media, and it’s impossible for that not to take precedence over what’s going on here in the West Bank.

 Yara Hawari 8:44